rlucente-se-jboss/luminoth-ubi/README.md

 the container by setting ports, entrypoints, etc.

-First, login to the `registry.redhat.io` secure container registry the same service account credentials as above for OpenShift.
+First, login to the `registry.redhat.io` secure container registry using the same service account credentials as above for OpenShift.
 Select the `Docker Login` tab instead of `OpenShift Secret`.
 Make sure to use `podman` instead of `docker`.
 As an unprivileged user, run the following commands:

     podman login -u=<service account name> -p=<service account token> registry.redhat.io
     container=$(buildah from ubi7/python-36)